 Also called the “conformity” archetype, the persona refers to our outwardly self — that is, the self we project onto the world.
 It doesn’t necessarily match the archetype of our true self.

 As we present ourselves to the world in a way that’s contradictory to who we really are — leaving behind the negative bits of our true self.
 These negative traits, which are just as much as part of us as the good traits, form one of the other archetypes, called the shadow.

 2. The Shadow

 The shadow is the darker, more animalistic side of our unconscious psyche.
 This concept shares a strong overlap with Freud’s idea of the id.

 The shadow is a strong force, forming both our creative and destructive powers.

-In order to become conscious of the shadow, there must be a considerable moral effort to recognize the dark aspects of one’s personality as real and present.
+In order to become conscious of the shadow, there must be a considerable moral effort to recognize the dark aspects of one’s personality.

 The shadow plays an important role in balancing the psyche.
 A weak shadow results in a deficiency personality — someone who becomes overly worried about the opinions of others.

 Without a conscious effort to acknowledge the shadow, we will project it onto others.
 The traits we see in others that we don’t like often come from ourselves.

 Jung believed that in order to truly grow as a person, we must learn to acknowledge the relative evil of our nature and exert conscious effort to balance it and integrate it with the rest of our psyche.
 This is the concept of a form of therapy called “shadow work.” which involves techniques designed to help people confront their shadow and learn how to work with it, rather than trying to repress or ignore it.